AlexRodis/bayesian-models/docs/source/discussions/model_interface.rst

 it a tensor (as an `xarray.DataArray`) containing probabilistic predictions but other, more exotic cases exist.
 For example, for `BayesianOptimization` the entire model is iterative, and the output is a Generator.

+While this structure may appear overly verbose, we've found it strikes just the right balance between flexibility and simplicity for a diverse set of models.
+The key issue with the more common "three" step approaches is they are overly restrictive, to the user and make it difficult to enable more advanced users to to hook into and modify models, when they need to.
+For similar reasons they model objects themselves tend expose many of their internals, allowing  advanced users to hook into and modify them (for example by adding potentials).
+The above structure is reflected in the structure of model objects themselves.
+All models implement these four stages as destinct methods.
+These are the objects' `__init__`, `__call__`, `fit` and `predict` methods